BLUE HORIZON 1261

-"SS Blue Horizon, PA registry twelve sixty-one," the grey wolf recited into tiny microphone of the Com system headset.
+"SS Blue Horizon, PA registry twelve sixty-one," the gray wolf recited into tiny microphone of the Com system headset.
 "This is Captain Merlin Sinclair.
 What can I help you with?"

 "Captain Sinclair, my name is Connie Davies.
 I would like to speak with your ship's medical officer, please."

-"I'm sorry, Ms. Davies," Merlin replied, taking a seat at the station, "but I currently don't have a medical officer for my crew.
+"I'm sorry, Ms. Davies," Merlin replied, taking a seat at the station, "but I currently don't have a medical officer on my crew.
 Is there something I could help you with?"